 Given the factors listed above, I think that including taxes in our analyses would lead us to over-value points.

-Based on the latest analysis, I’ve decreased our Marriott RRV from 0.70 to 0.62 cents per point.
+Based on the latest analysis, I’ve very slightly increased our Marriott RRV from 0.62 to 0.63 cents per point.
 The idea is that you have equal chance of getting that much value or more from your award stays.

 For a complete list of Reasonable Redemption Values (and links to posts like this one), see: Reasonable Redemption Values (RRVs).